opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics/auto-scaling-based-on-elb-monitoring-metrics.md

 ## Solution Design

-This section describes an auto scaling solution based on ELB monitoring metrics.
-Compared with CPU/memory usage-based auto scaling, auto scaling based on ELB QPS data is more targeted and timely.
+This guide covers the environment setup required for implementing auto scaling based on ELB monitoring metrics.
+This setup is a prerequisite for both [KEDA](auto-scaling-based-on-elb-monitoring-metrics-with-keda.md) and [Prometheus Adapter](auto-scaling-based-on-elb-monitoring-metrics-with-prometheus-adapter.md) scaling solutions.

-The key of this solution is to obtain the ELB metric data and report the data to Prometheus, convert the data in Prometheus to the metric data that can be identified by HPA, and then perform auto scaling based on the converted data.
+The key of this solution is to obtain the ELB metric data and report the data to Prometheus.

 The implementation scheme is as follows:
 * Develop a Prometheus exporter to obtain ELB metric data
 * Convert the data into the format required by Prometheus
 * Report it to Prometheus.

-* Convert the Prometheus data into the Kubernetes metric API for the HPA controller to use.
-* Set an HPA rule to use ELB monitoring data as auto scaling metrics.
+![**Figure 1** ELB traffic flows and monitoring data](/img/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics/overal.png)

 :::note
 This section uses [cloudeye-exporter](https://github.com/akyriako/cloudeye-exporter) as an example.
 :::

-![**Figure 1** ELB traffic flows and monitoring data](/img/docs/best-practices/containers/cloud-container-engine/en-us_image_0000001160642449.png)

 :::tip
 Other metrics can be collected in the similar way.